opensafely-core/ehrql/docs/includes/generated_docs/schemas/beta.tpp.md

   </dt>
   <dd markdown="block">
-Patient's age as an integer, in whole elapsed calendar years, as it would be on the supplied date.
+Patient's age as an integer, in whole elapsed calendar years, as it would be on the given date.

-Note that this takes no account of whether the patient is alive at the given date.
-In particular, it may return negative values if the date is before the patient's date of birth.
+This method takes no account of whether the patient is alive on the given date.
+In particular, it may return negative values if the given date is before the patient's date of birth.
     <details markdown="block">
     <summary>View method definition</summary>